 Lucky Roulette Numbers

 Everyone has their favourite roulette number, right?
 Sean Connerry and Mike Ashley have had some luck with 17.
 Pedro Grendene Bartelle prefers red 32.

 The important thing to remember is that each number has exactly the same odds of dropping in (unless you are playing on a biased wheel which is unlikely these days).

 A quick video from the Khan Academy explaining Prime Numbers.

 A prime number is an integer greater than 1 that you cannot make by multiplying together two smaller whole numbers.
 Prime numbers have fascinated people for thousands of years.

 As the Khan Academy says, prime numbers have been studied by mathematicians and mystics for a long time.
 They are both basic and mysterious.
 The more you learn about them, the more you discover that the universe is a fascinating place.
 The video above is from the Khan Academy and is an introduction to the magic of prime numbers.

 The following is a list of the prime numbers on a roulette wheel: 2, 3, 5, 7, 9, 11, 13, 17, 19, 23, 29, 31.
 Here is a list of the first 1000 prime numbers– it might give you some inspiration on those straight up bets!

-There are many other interesting sub-sets of numbers, including Fibonacci numbers (which forms the base of a famous roulette system) and perfect numbers.
-And perfect numbers: what is a perfect number?
+There are many other interesting sub-sets of numbers, including Fibonacci numbers (which form the base of a famous roulette system) and perfect numbers.
+What is a perfect number?

 1+2+3 = 6, so 6 is a perfect number as you can make it by adding together all of its factors.
 28 is also a perfect number as it’s factors are 1, 2, 4, 7, 14 and 28.
 Add together its factors lower than the actual number and you get 28.